microsoft/call-center-ai/README.md

 - [x] Follow a specific data schema for the claim
 - [x] Help the user to find the information needed to complete the claim
 - [x] Send a SMS report after the call
+- [x] Take back a conversation after a disengagement
 - [ ] Access the claim on a public website
 - [ ] Call back the user when needed
 - [ ] Simulate a IVR workflow